Most people will have a minor

 problems, but it's not surprising that symptoms develop from everyday wear and

 tear, overuse, or injury.
-Back problems and injuries often occur during sports
+Neck problems and injuries most commonly occur during

-or recreational activities, work-related tasks, or home projects.
+sports or recreational activities, work-related tasks, or projects around the

-- The bones and joints of the spine (vertebrae ).
+- The bones and joints of the cervical spine (vertebrae of the neck).

-discs that separate the vertebrae and absorb shock as
+discs that separate the cervical vertebrae and absorb

 - The muscles and